 Heck, we wouldn’t even mind repurchasing best-sellers like Mario Kart 8 if it meant being able to play it with friends on the go.

-There’s even whispers in the back row about Super Smash Bros. - which makes sense, given that the fan-favorite fighter is still going strong in dorm rooms and convention halls across the country in both its portable and console iterations.
+There’s even whispers in the back row about Super Smash Bros. making a return on the Switch - which makes sense, given that the fan-favorite fighter is still going strong in dorm rooms and convention halls across the country in both its portable and console iterations.

 As we mentioned in the previous entry, we do want Nintendo to go light on republishing old games, but we’re willing to let a couple slide if it means reviving exclusives from the last generation that many might’ve missed out on, or are too fresh to necessitate a sequel.